 I say this for a reason.

 At some of the biggest gyms in the fitness business, there is a dirty secret that needs to be exposed.
-Over the last several years, fitness trainers, working many different gyms have told me the same thing: their fitness managers instruct them to make clients sore on purpose.
+Over the last several years, fitness trainers working in many different gyms, have told me the same thing: their fitness managers instruct them to make clients sore on purpose.

 The sorer they make them, the better!
 As one trainer put it, “beat 'em up” is what they were told to do.